-Prerequisite: MAP Reading score of 227 or higher
+Prerequisite: Winter MAP Reading score of 220 or higher, or an iReady reading score of 616 or higher.

 This is the first course for the Business Management, Finance and Marketing career fields, all of which are career tech programs offered at Bedford High School.
 This course will introduce students to specializations within those three career pathways.
 Students will obtain fundamental knowledge and skills in general management, human resource management, operations management, business informatics and office management.
 They will learn about business operations, economics and business relationships.
 Students will use technological tools and applications to develop business insights.
 Employability skills, leadership, communications and personal financial literacy will also be addressed.
 Students will be required to take the state's end-of-course technical skill assessment at the end of this course.